 Truck accidents often cause accident victims to suffer serious bodily injury or death.
-Many factors make truck accidents different from car accidents.
+Several factors make truck accidents different from car accidents.
 AFJ Law Firm is experienced in representing those who have been injured or killed in commercial motor vehicle collisions caused by the negligence of others.
 If you or a loved one have been injured during a truck accident in Montana, contact the AFJ Law Firm today to schedule a free consultation.

 Multiple Parties Are Often Liable in Truck Accident Cases

 Truck accidents often involve multiple defendants who may be liable for an accident victim’s injuries.
-A truck driver may be leasing a truck, an independent contractor, or employed by a truck company.
+A truck driver may be leasing a truck, working as an independent contractor, or employed by a trucking company.
 Many entities are often involved in getting a product from order to delivery.
 The truck company may contract with a manufacturer, a broker, or a shipping company.
 The following parties may be liable in a truck accident case:

 - Truck driver